Necessity and Urgency Decree: In constitutional governments

 Although DNUs were introduced in their present form in the National Constitution in 1994, previous constitutional Presidents have used this type of decree.
 One example is the Austral Plan, which changed the national currency from the peso argentino to the Austral.
 This was sanctioned by the President Raúl Alfonsín in 1985, using the decree 1096/85.
 Currently, Argentina uses the peso as its national currency.

 In December 1990, the Supreme Court approved the sanction of Necessity and Urgency Decree in the so-called Peralta Case, in which Luis Peralta requested to declare unconstitutional the decree 36/90, that President Menem promulgated in 1990.
 The judges of the Court eventually confirmed the validity of the DNU.

 Irregularities

 Despite the fact that the Constitution says the Congress must create a special law to analyze Necessity and Urgency Decrees, this law was created in 2006, twelve years after the 1994 amendment of the Argentine Constitution, when the DNU were introduced.
 It means that all Presidents who ruled in this period (Carlos Menem, Fernando de la Rúa, Adolfo Rodríguez Saá, Eduardo Duhalde and Néstor Kirchner) could issue DNUs with no legislative control.

-In addition, there are DNUs which were created with no real need or urgency, such as the decrees that modify the Ministries Law to create new executive departments.
+In addition, there are DNUs which were created with no real need or urgency, such as the decrees that modify the Ministries Law to create new executive departments or Milei's decree renaming a cultural centre.
 The abuse of DNUs was also criticized.